hanzhuzi/XREasyRefreshControl/README.md

 ### Customization

-You can inherit the base classes XRBaseRefreshHeader and XRBaseRefreshFooter, override refreshStateChanged, and, if necessary, override progressvaluechanged to customize the drop-down refresh and drop-down loading effects you want.
+You can inherit the base classes `XRBaseRefreshHeader` and `XRBaseRefreshFooter`, override `refreshStateChanged`, and, if necessary, override `progressvaluechanged` to customize the drop-down refresh and drop-down loading effects you want.

 ### Under the hood